-Will you and/or your child's other medical care be impacted?
+Will your other medical care be impacted?

-By signing this document, you agree to participate and, if applicable, allow your child to participate in this research study and give permission to Cincinnati Children's to use and share your child's PHI for the purpose of this research study.
-If you refuse to sign this document you and your child will not be able to participate in the study.
-However, you and your child's rights concerning treatment not related to this study, payment for services, enrollment in a health plan or eligibility of benefits will not be affected.
+By signing this document, you agree to participate in this research study and give permission to Cincinnati Children's to use and share your PHI for the purpose of this research study.
+If you refuse to sign this document you will not be able to participate in the study.
+However, your rights concerning treatment not related to this study, payment for services, enrollment in a health plan or eligibility of benefits will not be affected.

-While your child are participating in this research study you may not be able to access some of your child's health information that is related to the study.
+While you are participating in this research study you may not be able to access some of your health information that is related to the study.
 Any request for this information can be fulfilled once the study is completed.